Echoes of the Samurai 1-Day Tour: Tsuruga Castle & Ouchi-juku

 About this experience

 Experience the Tohoku region's Fukushima Prefecture with a visit to Tsuruga-jo Castle, the symbol of Aizuwakamatsu; and Ouchi-juku, a post town which still retains the townscape of thatched roof houses lining the road from the Edo period (1603-1868) on this 1-day tour in Fukushima.
-An unforgettable trip awaits.
+This tour is a special private tour exclusively for you, departs from and returns to Sendai by bullet train to Fukushima.
 With customers' comfort in mind, a hired car will be used to visit each destination.
 Feel free to relax while relishing the scenery from the windows while traveling.
-There will be an accompanying National Government Licensed Guide Interpreter throughout the entire itinerary for customers to be able to appreciate all the beautiful sights and culture.
+There will be an accompanying English-speaking guide throughout the entire itinerary for customers to be able to appreciate all the beautiful sights and culture.
 Revel in a rich experience while getting to know the deep significance of the local region's climate, culture, and tradition.
-The tour is also recommended for repeat visitors to Japan.
-Fully enjoy the remarkable charms of Fukushima Prefecture in the region of Tohoku.
+You can also enjoy a painting experience of “Akabeko,” a traditional toy from Aizu known as a good luck charm and talisman to ward off evil.

 Available options